Statistical Learning under Nonstationary Mixing Processes: Product Processes

 For completeness, for $t \leq \bar{m}$ define $\bar{f}_{t}$ as an arbitrary element of $\F$.

 \begin{theorem} If $\{Z_{t}\}_{t=1}^{\infty}$ is a product process, then for $T > 1/\gamma$,

 \end{theorem}

-We note that a bound similar to that in Theorem~\ref{thm:product-bounded} can in fact be proven for the same method as in Theorem~\ref{thm:product-general}; indeed, this follows immediately from plugging in $\gamma$ for the values of $\change_{t}$ in the bound, in which case the method itself is also quite similar to the $\bar{f}_{t}$ in Theorem~\ref{thm:product-bounded}.
-However, as the method described here has a simpler form, we include a brief proof of this result for the stated method.
+It is worth noting that the bound in Theorem~\ref{thm:product-bounded} would also hold for the predictor $\tilde{f}_{t}$ from Theorem~\ref{thm:product-general}; indeed, this follows immediately from plugging in $\gamma$ for the values of $\change_{t}$, in which case $\tilde{f}_{t}$ itself is quite similar to $\bar{f}_{t}$.
+However, as $\bar{f}_{t}$ admits the above simplified explicit form in this special case, we include a brief direct proof of this result as follows.

 \begin{proof} As in the proof of Theorem~\ref{thm:product-general}, the proof is based on the general validity of \eqref{eqn:the-bound-term}.
-In particular, taking $k_{t} = 1$ and $m_{t} = \bar{m} \land (t-1)$, the corresponding $\hat{f}_{t}$ is equal $\bar{f}_{t}$ for all $t > \bar{m}$.
+In particular, taking $k_{t} = 1$ and $m_{t} = \min\!\left\{\bar{m}, (t-1)\right\}$, the corresponding $\hat{f}_{t}$ is equal $\bar{f}_{t}$ for all $t > \bar{m}$.
 Thus, \eqref{eqn:the-bound-term} implies